cmsc105-f24/cmsc105-f24.github.io/hackathon2.md

 #### Not allowed
 * Absolutely **no AI or GPT** tools
 * Web search for existing code
+* Divide and conquer of the work.
+Teams must work together to solve each program.

 ### **THEME 1:** Automate Your World and Everyday Tools <a class="anchor" id="theme1"></a>